Royal Palace of Brussels: Contemporary

 The work left unfinished at the death of Leopold II in 1909 and Maquet in 1911 was taken up under King Albert I by Maquet's pupil, Octave Flanneau, who rebuilt the Hôtel de la Liste Civile.
 Interrupted by the First World War, it resumed in 1920.
 In 1930, the interior of the east wing was rebuilt.
 In 1934–1936, the study plan for the ground floor was drawn up by Henri van de Velde.
 The west wing was inhabited by Prince Charles, Count of Flanders, who converted the greenhouse into the Flemish Hall in 1938.

 Since then, apart from maintenance and restoration work, there has not been any more major transformations.
 The royal apartments were still occupied until 1935, but after Queen Astrid's death, King Leopold III chose to live in the Palace of Laeken, like all the kings who have succeeded him.
 The palace's interior was completely renovated in 1955–1958.
 In 1987, the Ministry of Public Works undertook the restoration, among others, of the Empire Room, the Throne Room and the Small and Large White Drawing Rooms.
 Since 1965, the palace has been open to the public regularly from 21 July (Belgian National Day) until the beginning of September.
-Visiting hours are Tuesday to Sunday from 10:30 a.m. to 5:00 p.m.

 Around 2010, some of the palace's halls were converted into meeting rooms, with adapted sound systems and facilities for simultaneous interpretation.
 In March 2023, new renovation work began on the palace's façade, including the installation of double glazing.
 The balustrades, stone stairs, garden walls, gates and fences are also being repaired.
 The project cost approximately €6 million.